 Dual Diagnosis Treatment

-If you have another mental health disorder besides baclofen substance use, then you need dual diagnosis treatment to recover.
-The other mental health issue needs to be addressed because it influences the addiction.
-When you enroll in a rehab, you undergo a thorough mental health evaluation to uncover any unknown psychological disorders.
+You may benefit from a dual diagnosis treatment program if you have another mental health disorder besides baclofen use.
+The other mental health issue needs to be addressed because it influences addiction.
+When you enroll in rehab, you undergo a thorough mental health evaluation to uncover any unknown psychological disorders.
 Some people feel scared about getting a diagnosis, but awareness is essential for improving your life.
 With willingness and persistence, you can manage your symptoms and enjoy a better quality of life.